 A team of inspectors from the Independent Schools Inspectorate (ISI) visit in December and scrutinise the Early Years provision, comprising Nursery and Reception.

 They grade it ‘outstanding’ in every area and overall.

 In response to demand from working parents, Cumnor House Nursery (now the Kindergarten & Pre-School) introduces 51-week provision from September, in addition to the original term-time offering.

 The Independent Schools Inspectorate (ISI) returns in February to conduct an Educational Quality inspection of Cumnor House School, focused on pupil achievement and personal development.

 They judge the school to be ‘excellent’ in every area and overall.

-Extensive work takes place during summer to completely redevelop the pavilion and refurbish the bungalow to create two fantastic nursery settings in Pampisford Road.
-The new Cumnor House Nursery opened on 30 September for the start of the new school year.
+Extensive work takes place during summer to completely redevelop the pavilion and refurbish the bungalow to create two fantastic Early Years settings in Pampisford Road.
+The new Cumnor House Kindergarten & Pre-School, South Croydon opened on 30 September for the start of the new school year.